flybywiresim/rfcs/text/000-vertical-navigation.md

     - Moving forwards through the flight plan until end of IDLE path in fixed-distance steps (e.g. 5nm), performing calculations at each step with updated gross weight, wind, and altitude figures (as well as optimum speed and other constant factors), integrate position to find the distance until the aircraft will reach the first waypoint constraint it must obey (the altitude of the waypoint which divides the IDLE and GEOMETRIC paths).

         - If the SPD LIM occurs during the IDLE path (or there is a speed constraint at a waypoint), perform the necessary calculations using the "Idle deceleration distance" formula so that the aircraft meets this restriction.

+            - **NOTE**: Some documents indicate that deceleration to meet SPD LIM is a continuous decelerating descent, whereas all other deceleration in the descent/approach (such as at a DECEL waypoint), are level segment decelerations.

     - Find the distance error between the predicted end of idle segment (the waypoint), and the actual end of idle segment (the position the previous calculation ended at when meeting the altitude constraint).